-Coming to famous selfie point, yes it is fenced as shown in above picture, however, someone has broken one of the iron rods and hence you can sneak in and then enjoy the point.
-Again, I strongly recommend you to reach this point as early as possible to avoid crowd and security guard.
+Coming to a famous selfie point, yes it is fenced as shown in the above picture, however, someone has broken one of the iron rods and hence you can sneak in and then enjoy the point.
+Again, I strongly recommend you to reach this point as early as possible to avoid crowds and security guards.

 ALTERNATE TO NANDI HILLS